precog/client-libraries/doc/src/visualization-api.v1.rst

 ``ReportGrid.leaderBoard(selector el, parameters object) void``

 This visualization renders a list of values associated to the datapoints produced by your query.
+A leaderboard can often be used to create an informative legend for another chart.

 **options:**

 animation : object animation options
 	Defines the `animation behavior`_ of the visualization. click : function(object datapoint_, object stats_) void
-	A handler function that is executed when the user click or touches a datapoint_. effect : string
+	A callback function that is executed when the user click or touches a datapoint_. effect : string
 	States the effect to apply to the list items in the leaderboard.
 	 * ``"noeffect"`` :